-Reverse charge in case of goods may arise either under Section 9(3) or Section 9(4) of the CGST Act.
+Reverse charge in case of goods may arise either under section 9(3) or section 9(4) of the CGST Act.
 Section 9(3) empowers the issuance of notification by the Government under which the tax will be paid by the recipient of goods as per reverse charge mechanism.
 Notification No. 4/2017-Central Tax (Rate) dated 28.06.2017 as amended from time to time provides the list of goods which will be subject to reverse charge mechanism subject to the category of supplier and recipient specified therein.
-These goods include cashew nuts (not shelled or peeled), bidi wrapper leaves (tendu), tobacco leaves, raw cotton, silk yarn, supply of lottery etc. when supplied by specified persons.
+These goods include cashew nuts (not shelled or peeled), bidi wrapper leaves (tendu), tobacco leaves, essential oils other than those of citrus fruits namely Of peppermint (Menthapiperita), Of other mints: Spearmint oil (exmenthaspicata), Water mintoil (exmentha aquatic), Horsemint oil (exmenthasylvestries) and Bergament oil (ex-mentha citrate)2, raw cotton, silk yarn, supply of lottery etc. when supplied by specified persons.

-Prior to enactment of CGST Amendment Act, section 9(4) required the recipient of taxable goods/services to pay tax if it is registered and receives inward supplies from unregistered suppliers.
+Prior to enactment of CGST (Amendment) Act, section 9(4) required the recipient of taxable goods/services to pay tax if it is registered and receives inward supplies from unregistered suppliers.
 The applicability of which was exempted from 13th October 2017 till 31st January, 2019.
-However, it was applicable for intra state supplies subject to the aggregate amount of such supplies exceeding ₹ 5000 in a day from any or all unregistered suppliers and all interstate supplies without any limit till 12th October 2017.
-Section 9(4) has been Substituted by the Central Goods and Services Tax (Amendment) Act, 2018, w.e.f.
+However, it was applicable for intra State supplies subject to the aggregate amount of such supplies exceeding ₹ 5000 in a day from any or all unregistered suppliers and all inter-State supplies without any limit till 12th October 2017.
+Section 9(4) has been substituted by the Central Goods and Services Tax (Amendment) Act, 2018, w.e.f.
 1-2-2019.
 According to the new provision, Government may, on the recommendations of the Council, by notification, specify a class of registered persons who shall, in respect of supply of specified categories of goods or services or both received from an unregistered supplier, pay the tax on reverse charge basis as the recipient of such supply of goods or services or both.
-In line, there are certain services which are notified but no goods have been notified till 30.04.2020 under the newly substituted section.
+There are certain services which are notified but no goods had been notified till 30.04.2020 under the newly substituted section.

-It is also pertinent to mention that in view of bringing into effect the amendments (regarding RCM on supplies by unregistered persons) in the GST law vide Notification No. 01/2019-Central Tax (Rate), DT.
-29-01-2019, reverse charge exemption notification has been rescinded
+It is also pertinent to mention that in view of bringing into effect the amendments (regarding RCM on supplies by unregistered persons) in the GST law vide Notification No. 01/2019-Central Tax (Rate), dt.
+29-01-2019,the reverse charge exemption notification has been rescinded

-Illustration 10: Mr.X, an agriculturist supplies raw cotton (under reverse charge) to Mr. Y who manufactures cotton shirts.
+Illustration 10: Mr. X, an agriculturist supplies raw cotton (under reverse charge) to Mr. Y who manufactures cotton shirts.
 The date wise turnout of events is given below:

-01.04.2019- Mr.Y approaches Mr.X and places an order for 2 tonnes of cotton
+01.04.2019- Mr. Y approaches Mr. X and places an order for 2 tonnes of cotton

-10.04.2019- Mr.Y receives the goods
+10.04.2019- Mr. Y receives the goods

-15.04.2019- Mr.X issues an invoice
+15.04.2019- Mr. X issues an invoice

-20.04.2019- Mr.Y makes a payment by cheque and accordingly records it in his books of accounts.
+20.04.2019- Mr. Y makes a payment by cheque and accordingly records it in his books of accounts.

-25.04.2019- The payment gets debited from Mr.Y's bank account
+25.04.2019- The payment gets debited from Mr. Y's bank account a. the date of receipt of goods i.e. 10.04.2019